Jetski course Cannonvale Sundays Whitsundays $199

 - operate at 6 knots or less.

-- Later meet at the VMR Boat ramp, Altmann Avenue Cannonvale for an on water assessment, covering all aspects of using a jetski
+- Later meet at the VMR Boat ramp, Altmann Avenue Cannonvale for on water training then separate on water assessment, covering all aspects of using a jetski

 - When finished attend Department of Transport with the certificate to get your licence.